-Set the meter to "Audible Continuity."
+Set the meter to "Audible Continuity".

 Now touch the probe to each end of the wire in question.
-The meter will read less than "1.0" ohms on the screen and make an audible beep if the wire has continuity from end to end.
+The meter will read "0" on the screen and make an audible beep if the wire has continuity from end to end.
+(See Fig. 7-1 Standard Multimeter)